 As written, this is a one-shot algorithm: you can't broadcast a second message even if you wanted to.
 The obvious fix is for each process to remember which messages it has seen and only forward the new ones (which costs memory) and/or to add a \concept{time-to-live} (TTL) field on each message that drops by one each time it is forwarded (which may cost extra messages and possibly prevents complete broadcast if the initial TTL is too small).
 The latter method is what was used for searching in \wikipedia{Gnutella}, an early peer-to-peer system.
-An interesting property of Gnutella was that since the application of flooding was to search for huge (multiple MiB) files using tiny (~100 byte) query messages, the actual bit complexity of the flooding algorithm was not especially large relative to the bit complexity of sending any file that was found.
+An interesting property of Gnutella was that since the application of flooding was to search for huge (multiple MiB) files using tiny ($\approx 100$ byte) query messages, the actual bit complexity of the flooding algorithm was not especially large relative to the bit complexity of sending any file that was found.

-We can optimize the algorithm slightly by not sending $M$ back to the node it came from; this will slightly reduce the message complexity in many cases but makes the proof a sentence or two longer.
-(It's all a question of what you want to optimize.)
+We can optimize the algorithm slightly by not sending $M$ back to the node it came from; this will slightly reduce the message complexity but makes the proof a sentence or two longer.
+It's all a question of what you want to optimize.